 - If you are a person of color/non-white person who wants to attend a convention about science fiction and fantasy, you can apply.

-- Con or Bust divides the calendar year into quarters, and takes requests for assistance to attend cons in each quarter for a ten-day period that starts six weeks before that quarter (illustrative calendar).
+- Con or Bust divides the calendar year into quarters, and takes requests for general assistance to attend cons in each quarter for a ten-day period that starts six weeks before that quarter (illustrative calendar).

 The Long Version